tez-capital/docs.tez.capital_content/en/tezpay/tutorials/paying-delegators.md

    `./tezpay generate-payouts`

-This will generate a payout table, as exampled below:
+This will generate a payout table, as shown below:

 | ![Description of output for ./tezpay generate-payout command.](/tezpay/tutorial/tezpayImage18.png) |
 |-|